SI-RPL-2023/SI4403_C_PET-CARE/README.md

 The repository is structured as follows:

 -   `main` is main branch of the repository and contains the latest stable version of the code.
--   `dev` is the development branch of the repository and contains the latest development version of the code.